solspace/craft-freeform/packages/plugin/src/Integrations/EmailMarketing/CampaignMonitor/README.md

 ## Setup Instructions

-<span class="note bold warning"><b>Important:</b> In order for this to work, the site (and its callback URL) you are connecting the integration to will need to be publicly accessible.</span>
+<span class="note warning"><b>Important:</b> In order for this to work, the site (and its callback URL) you are connecting the integration to will need to be publicly accessible.</span>

 ### 1. Prepare your site's end for Integration